* U.S. crude hits 15-month high

 The pan-European STOXX 600 index rose 0.3 percent, following a 1.5 percent rise in the previous session.
 MSCI's gauge of stocks world wide rose 0.4 percent.

-Saudi Arabia sold $17.5 billion of debt, the largest ever emerging market bond sale.
-The government's first international offer attracted investor orders for almost four times that amount.
+Saudi Arabia sold $17.5 billion of debt, the largest ever emerging market bond sale in the government's first international offer that attracted investor orders for almost four times that amount.

-The launch of the offering briefly drove Treasury yields higher but benchmark 10-year notes last rose 3/32 in price to yield 1.738 percent, down from 1.748 percent on Tuesday.
+The launch of the offering briefly drove Treasury yields higher but benchmark 10-year notes last rose 1/32 in price to yield 1.745 percent, a tick down from 1.748 percent on Tuesday.